-When this total is negative, a bargain purchase gain is recognised in the income statement.
+When this total is negative, a bargain purchase gain is recognised in profit or loss.

 Non-controlling interests are measured at their proportionate share of the acquiree's identifiable net assets at the acquisition date.
 Changes in the Group's interest in a subsidiary that do not result in a loss of control are accounted for as equity transactions.